-All courses in this programme either have a component of formal assessment - through written invigilated exams/open book format exams, take-home exams or mini-projects - or a homework completion requirement.
+All courses in this programme either have a component of formal assessment-through written invigilated exams, take-home exams, or mini-projects-or a homework completion requirement.
 Some courses may be offered with a combination of formal assessment and homework requirement.
 Any course with a component of formal assessment will be referred to as a formally assessed course.
-The table in Appendix A specifies which courses are formally assessed and by which method and it indicates which courses have a homework completion requirement.
+The tables in Appendix A specify which courses are formally assessed and by which method, and it indicates which courses have a homework completion requirement.

-Students are required to undertake at least ten units within the programme, where one unit corresponds to a 16-hour lecture course.
-This means that a 16-hour lecture course counts as one unit, while, for example, a 24 hour lecture course counts as 1.5 units.
-More specifically, students are required to offer
+Students are required to undertake at least ten units within the programme, where one unit normally corresponds to a 16-hour lecture course.
+This means that a 16-hour lecture course counts as one unit, while, for example, a 24-hour lecture course counts as 1.5 units.
+More specifically, students are required to offer:

-- (a) at least four units that are assessed by written invigilated exams/ open book format exams - (b) at least three further units that are assessed by written invigilated exams/open book format exams or other formal assessment (see section 3) - (c) at least three other units (which may be from courses with homework completion requirement only or from formally assessed courses, including written examinations/open book format exams)
+- (a) at least four units that are assessed by written invigilated exams; - (b) at least three further units that are assessed by written invigilated exams or other formal assessment (see section 3); - (c) at least three other units (which may be from courses with homework completion requirement only or from formally assessed courses, including those with written invigilated examinations).

-A dissertation replaces one, in the case of an extended dissertation two, of the units in (b) or (c).
+A dissertation replaces one-in the case of an extended dissertation, two-of the units in (b) or (c).
 There are no other formal constraints on course choices and students are otherwise free to design their own pathways (although paying close attention to the guidance offered is strongly recommended).
-Please note that it is a student's responsibility to ensure that she/he fulfils the requirements for the overall number of units and the number of formally assessed units.
+Please note that it is a student's responsibility to ensure that she/he fulfils the requirements for the overall number of units and the number of formally assessed units offered and completed.